 Leaf removal - Leaf removal facilitates better sunlight penetration into the canopy thus lessening disease pressure following rain or dew and increasing fruit quality.
 Leaves should be removed shortly after fruit set to allow berries to acclimate to higher sunlight levels prior to berry softening.
 Waiting until after the berries begin to soften increases the risk of sunscald.
 Leaves in the vicinity of the cluster should be removed.
 For some cultivars, especially white-fruited cultivars, sunscald can be a problem.
-Removing leaves on the east side of a north - south oriented row or the north side of an east - west oriented row, may give some of the advantages of leaf removal while reducing the incidence of sunscald.
 If the fruit is located at the top of the trellis, the potential for sunscald is high and the amount of leaf removal, if done at all, should be conservative.